samscam/clocklet/DEPLOYMENT.md

 2) Burn efuses (including serial number)
 3) Apply profile to CP2012N (with Simplicity Studio)
 4) Flash the firmware
+5) Get the time set in the DS3231
+6) Erase to defaults

 ## Clockbrain efuse map